-- Fellowship Fellowships are awarded to students who have distinguished themselves by outstanding academic achievement or special abilities.
-Fellowships are provided by the University or by another donor with the approval of the University.
-The fellowship grant (stipend) is a gift to help the Fellow achieve an educational goal.
-Most fellowships also carry a tuition scholarship.
-Service Requirement The kinds of service required of Graduate Assistants/Associates may vary among departments, each of which determines its own range of appropriate possibilities subject to administrative review.
+The kinds of service required of graduate assistants and associates may vary among departments, each of which determines its own range of appropriate possibilities subject to administrative review.
 Whatever kind of service is expected, however, a full assistantship in any department consists of twenty hours of service per week or its equivalent.
 Equivalency is calculated on the basis of the value assigned by a department to the performance of each particular service.

 - Library: Graduate appointees will be accorded the same privileges and responsibilities as faculty members in the use of library facilities.
 These are specified in the faculty handbook (Western Michigan University Policy Handbook).

 - Parking: Graduate appointees are exempt from paying the motor vehicle registration fee, but are required to register their motor vehicles.
 Application may be made to the Public Safety Annex for parking privileges in designated lots; the appointee will be required to present the student identification card and the letter of appointment.

 - Campus bookstore: Graduate appointees will be accorded discount privileges on purchases at the Western Michigan University Bookstore in the same manner and degree as faculty and staff members.
 Discount will be given for current semester or session only; the appointee will be required to present the student identification card and the letter of appointment.